JonJagger/cyber-dojo/readme.txt

   o) amber - syntax error somewhere, tests not run
   o) green - tests ran and all passed
 The colours are positional, top red, middle amber, bottom green.
-This means you can still read the display if you are colour blind (which a surprising number of people are).
+This means you can still read the display if you are colour blind.

 Messages
 ========
-Each computer can post tweet like messages which appear on the message board on the right hand side.
+Each computer can post tweet like messages which appear on the lower left hand side.
 I encourage players to use this to work together, particularly when running the dojo with the aim of getting working solutions on _all_ laptops.